julianencisoizquierdo/Python_Time_Series/README.md

 # Time Series in Python - Common Use-Cases

 ## Content of the project
-This is the first python project I do where I deal with Time Series.
+This is the first time I deal with Time Series in a Python project.
 The goal is to apply common time series concepts (upsampling and downsampling, linear and spinal interpolation, rolling windows and rolling averages, autocorrelation).
 Additionally, I aim at exploring basic plotting and visualization with the help of the Matplotlib package.

 ## Instructions